ktrnka/company-detective/README.md

 Note: The default goal for the Makefile is now set to `build`, so running `make` without arguments will execute the full build process.

-## Dynamic Rebuild Cadence

-The project features a dynamic rebuild cadence, allowing for more frequent updates of company information.
-This ensures that the data remains current and relevant.

 ## Data Sources

 - Crunchbase: Provides detailed company information, funding data, and recent news.